masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 ## Portraits
-For inserting portraits, we have tool named `portrait-formatter` that takes a formatted portrait (that looks like [this](https://cdn.discordapp.com/attachments/206588291053649921/821522666720460810/Eirika.png)), and formats it for GBAFE to use.
+For inserting portraits, we have tool named `PortraitFormatter` that takes a formatted portrait (that looks like [this](https://cdn.discordapp.com/attachments/206588291053649921/821522666720460810/Eirika.png)), and formats it for GBAFE to use.

 There's also a macro named `setMugEntry` that is used to add portraits to the portrait table.
 ```